-Other operating income increased by 101.6% from RMB12.3 million in 2019 to RMB24.8 million in 2020.
-This increase was primarily due to an increase in subsidies from local governments of VAT refund received.
+Other operating income increased by 7.4% from RMB24.8 million in 2020 to RMB26.6 million in 2021.
+This increase was primarily due to the increase in VAT refund received from local governments.

-Income from operations
+Income/(Loss) from operations

-As a result of the foregoing, we earned income from operations of RMB232.1 million in 2019 and RMB131.8 million in 2020.
+As a result of the foregoing, we earned income from operations of RMB131.8 million in 2020, and loss from operations of RMB109.0 million in 2021.
+The loss from operations was primarily attributable to the impact of regional COVID-19 outbreaks in China in the second half of 2021.

-Income tax expenses
+Income tax expense

-We incurred income tax expenses of RMB45.8 million in 2019 and RMB18.6 million in 2020.
-The effective tax rate of 22% in 2019 was lower than the statutory income tax rate of 25% primarily because of the permanent difference caused by the R&D super deduction and tax holidays offered for Shanghai Zhixiang.
-The effective tax rate of 20% in 2020 was lower than the statutory income tax rate of 25% primarily because of the permanent difference caused by the R&D super deduction and tax holidays offered for Shanghai Zhixiang, offset by the difference in tax rates of the group entities outside PRC.
+We incurred income tax expense of RMB18.6 million in 2020 and nil in 2021.
+The effective tax rate of 20% in 2020 was lower than the statutory income tax rate of 25% primarily because of the permanent difference caused by the R&D super deduction and tax holidays offered for the VIE, offset by the difference in tax rates of the group entities outside PRC.
+The effective tax rate of nil in 2021 was lower than the statutory income tax rate of 25% primarily because of unrealizable net operating loss incurred.

-Net income
+Net income/(loss)

-As a result of the foregoing, we generated net income of RMB166.6 million in 2019 and RMB75.4 million in 2020.
+As a result of the foregoing, we generated net income of RMB75.4 million in 2020 and net loss of RMB124.6 million in 2021.